Skip to main content

 “Our task is to live.
 It is the Universe that decides what happens.”

-“Well then…If you had a choice what would you have done differently?”
+“Well then…If you had a choice, what would you have done differently?”
 Pratap looked up at her words.
-If it was any other sober moment he would hesitate.
+If it were any other sober moment, he would hesitate.
 Not today.
 Not when he had the opportunity.

 “Umm…Not leave the city after I met you.”
 He seemed to have the answer on the tip of his tongue.
 She smiled.